Tax credits: what you don’t know can cost you

 To ensure you receive the tax refund owing to you, we’ve assembled some of the eligible tax credits (that perhaps you didn’t know about) that are very specific to education members:

-At home classroom costs: If you have an official tutoring business on the side operating out of your home (‘official’ meaning that your tutoring services are registered as any other home business would be), you can claim everything from your rent/mortgage interest, utilities, property taxes, and repairs and maintenance costs.
-(FYI: if your home tutoring space is 15% of the total square footage of your home, you can deduct 15% of your home tutoring expenses from your taxable income).
-For more information on tax credits for at home classroom costs, visit the Canada Revenue Agency.
+Work-space-in-the-home expenses: If you have an official tutoring business on the side operating out of your home (‘official’ meaning that your tutoring services are registered as any other home business would be), you can claim some of your electricity, heating, maintenance, property taxes, and home insurance costs.
+Click here for more information on tax credits for at-home classroom costs.

 What happens if you’ve already filed your return?
 Do you lose out on the tax credits you didn’t claim?